lpontes7/instagram-api-photos/README.md

 ## Description

-API the get photos by instragam builded with framework NestJs [Nest](https://github.com/nestjs/nest)
+API the get photos of instragam builded with framework [Nest](https://github.com/nestjs/nest)

 ## Running the app